-APO NT NGO Principles
+APO NT Partnership Principles

 These Principles embody the spirit and substance of the UN Declaration on the Rights of Indigenous Peoples (UNDRIP).
 They have been developed through an understanding that a fundamental shift is required in policy approaches towards Aboriginal communities from a narrow service delivery focus to one based on a development approach.
 It is understood that to be effective, these Principles require a corresponding commitment from government to provide an enabling environment to properly support and resource action under the Principles.

 In supporting the APO NT Partnership Principles, non-Aboriginal NGOs agree to undertake to:

 - Consider their own capacity: Non-Aboriginal organisations shall objectively assess whether they have the capacity (either in service delivery or development practice) to deliver effective and sustainable outcomes in the NT context.